Imperial City of Huế: Citadel of Huế

 Hue Citadel (Kinh thành; chữ Hán: 京城) was surveyed by Emperor Gia Long in 1803 and the construction began in 1805 and was completed in 1832 under the reign of emperor Minh Mang.
 In the history of modern Vietnam, the construction of Hue Citadel was regarded as the most massive and large-scale project with tens of thousands of people participating in the construction, millions of cubic meters of earth and rock and huge amount of work like digging trenches, rivers, site clearance, building walls... lasting for 30 years under two first emperor.
-Only emperor and his family was allowed to reside in the citadel while commoners was banned to enter except court ladies, eunuchs and soldiers served inside the palace.
+Only the emperor and his family was allowed to reside in the citadel while commoners was banned to enter except court ladies, eunuchs and soldiers served inside the palace.
 Besides that, officials and students of imperial academy were allowed to enter the citadel and had to exit after working hours.
 During French occupation, French colonial government establish their office at the north of citadel so they were the only foreigner with privilege to reside inside the fortress.